Hua-jiu/HISNET/README.md

 ## How to Use

 1. **Baseline Model Comparing**:
-    Navigate to the `Model_Train` directory and execute the desired script to train a specific baseline model.
-For example:
+    Navigate to the `Model_Train` directory.
+Once there, execute the desired script in order to train a specific baseline model.
+For instance, you can run the following command to start training one of the models:
     ```bash
     python AlexNet.py
     ```
-    Before you run the script, make sure the dataset is in the folder `/data/` and have been split into train and test sets.
+    Before you initiate the execution of the script, ensure that the dataset is located in the folder `/data/`.
+Additionally, make sure that the dataset has been split into train and test sets.
+This is crucial for the proper training of the model.
+The training process will be logged in the `log.txt` file within the `logs` directory, and the training results will be saved in the `docs` directory.
+The model weights will be stored in the `weights` directory.
+The `tools` directory contains utility scripts that will assist in the training process.

 2. **HISNET Train**:
-    In the `HISNet_Train` directory, you can find the scripts for training the EfficientNet-B3 model and species classifiers.
-To train the EfficientNet-B3 model, navigate to `HISNet_Train/Model_Train` and run:
+    In the HISNET_Train directory, one can discover the scripts that are specifically designed for training the EfficientNet-B3 model as well as species classifiers.
+Our HISNET model has implemented a hierarchical classification scheme.
+This scheme involves employing a cascade of classifiers that work in a sequential manner to identify specimens first to the genus level and then to the species level.
+After conducting a thorough comparison among different models, we made the decision to select the EfficientNet-B3 model as our first level classifier.
+To train the EfficientNet-B3 model, navigate to `HISNET_Train/Model_Train` and run:
     ```bash
     python EfficientNet-B3.py
     ```
-    To train the species classifiers, navigate to `HISNet_Train/Species_Classifier_Train` and run the corresponding script for each species.
+    After you have completed the training of the EfficientNet-B3 model, you can then move on to train the species classifiers.
+It is crucial to note that before commencing the execution of the script, ensure that the dataset is precisely located in the folder named `/data/`.
+Moreover, double-check that the dataset has been properly split into train and test sets.
+In order to train the species classifiers, make your way to `HISNET_Train/Species_Classifier_Train`.
+Then, run the corresponding script for each individual species.
+    The `HISNET_Train/Species_Classifier_Train/data/more_species_labels.json` file holds the labels for the species classifiers.
+If you wish to train a brand new species classifier, it is necessary to modify the labels within this specific file.

 3. **HISNET Test**:
-    To test the HISNET model, navigate to the `HISNet_Test` directory and run:
+    To test the HISNET model, navigate to the `Model_Test` directory and run:
      ```bash
      python predict_ind_ToSpecies.py
      ```
-    This script will load the trained EfficientNet-B3 model and species classifiers, and predict the species for each specimen in the test dataset.
-The results will be saved in the `docs` folder.
     Before you run the script, make sure the test dataset is in the folder `/data/test`.
+    This script is designed to load the trained EfficientNet-B3 model as well as species classifiers.
+Its primary purpose is to predict the species for each specimen within the test dataset.
+Initially, the data will undergo classification at the genus level by means of the EfficientNet-B3 model.
+Subsequently, the outcome of this genus-level classification will be fed into the `/tools/get_sample_predict.py` script.
+This script will then obtain the prediction at the specimen level.
+For each specimen, every image will be assigned the same genus prediction label.
+Following this step, the species classifiers will be employed to predict the species level for every individual specimen.
+Once again, the results of these species-level predictions will be securely saved in the `docs` folder.